 Board Member | Sponsorship and Corporate Partnerships

-Jeroen has over seven years experience in financial services and commercial real estate.
+Jeroen has over ten years experience in financial services and commercial real estate.
 He currently works in Asset Management for an international investor in the Washington, DC area.
-Jeroen recently graduated from the Master in Real Estate Finance program at Georgetown University.
-Before moving to the U.S., Jeroen worked for JLL, an international real estate advisory firm in the Netherlands.
+Jeroen has worked in Real Estate Private Equity in both Europe and the U.S. Before moving to Washington DC, Jeroen worked for JLL, an international real estate advisory firm in the Netherlands.
 As a Senior Adviser, he was a relationship manager for corporate clients and responsible for new business development, project coordination and strategy development.
-Before working for JLL, he worked for GE Capital and ING.
-Jeroen lived in several countries and speaks five languages.
+Jeroen lived in several different countries and speaks five languages.
 With his experience in the corporate sector he contributes to KCH by building corporate partnerships and developing sponsorhip relationships.
 Jeroen is also responsible for the organization of fundraising events and the development of the KCH website.
+Jeroen holds a Master in Real Estate Finance from Georgetown University and a Master of Science in Management from Nyenrode Business Universiteit.

 Golnar is a Pediatric Dentist in Rockville, MD and also teaches one day a week at the Children's National Medical Center in Washington D.C.
 Golnar has been involved with the NPFS/NPH orphanages since 1998 when she first volunteered at the home in Mexico.
 In 2000, she spent one month volunteering at the home in Honduras and continues to visit and volunteer annually at NPH Honduras.
 Golnar first meet Astrid when they served as regional board members for Friends of the Orphans (now known as NPH USA), helping with fundraising efforts for the NPFS/NPH orphanages.
 Golnar had the opportunity to visit Haiti in 2007, a visit that not only left a lasting impression on her, but also instilled within her a great desire to help the people of Haiti, especially it's children and young adults.
 Golnar has been volunteering with KCH since 2010.